Google Maps Know Before You Go (What It Means for Your Hearing Clinic)

 Not all posts carry equal weight.
 Google looks for content that shows what you’re currently offering.

-New service announcements tell Google you expanded your capabilities.
-Menu updates reveal current pricing.
-Event posts show you’re active in your community.
+New device announcements tell Google you carry the latest technology.
+Insurance-network updates reveal what’s current.
+Community event posts show you’re active locally.

 Each post gives Google more context about who you are and what you do well.
 More context means better recommendations.